Payne Stewart: Early life

-Major victories: 1989–1999

 In April 1989, Stewart won the MCI Heritage Golf Classic by five strokes, with a then tournament-record score of 268, 16-under-par.
 His victory at the Heritage Classic was his 18th top-10 finish on the PGA Tour since his previous win at the Bay Hill Classic in March 1987.
 Stewart was gaining a reputation for being one of the most consistent players on the PGA Tour and one of the best players in the world not yet to have won a major championship at that point.

 At Kemper Lakes Golf Club, Stewart won the PGA Championship in 1989, his first major title.
 At the start of the final round, Stewart was six shots behind the leader Mike Reid.
 He made up five strokes in the final three holes to overtake Reid and win by a stroke.
 Stewart's back-nine of 31 included birdies on four of his last five holes.
 He was able to gain the lead over Reid, who bogeyed the 16th, double-bogeyed the 17th, and missed a seven-foot (2 m) birdie putt on the 18th, which would have forced a playoff.
 After the tournament, Stewart said: "This is a dream I've been trying to realize for a long time."
 Reid shed tears and said: "As disappointed as I am, I'm happy for Payne."

 The following year, Stewart became the first player to win back-to-back titles at the MCI Heritage Golf Classic at Harbour Town Golf Links, winning a playoff against Larry Mize and Steve Jones on the second extra hole with an 18 ft birdie putt.
 This was his first playoff win on the PGA Tour, having lost all five of his playoffs in the 1980s.
 In May 1990, Stewart won his second tournament of the year at the GTE Byron Nelson Golf Classic.
 As a result of this victory and runner-up finishes at the Western Open and 1990 Open Championship Stewart reached his Official World Golf Ranking (OWGR) peak of number 3 in the summer of 1990.
 At the end of 1990, Stewart was ranked as the fifth-best golfer in the world on the OWGR.
 Overall, Stewart spent nearly 250 weeks within the top 10 of the OWGR between 1986, the year the OWGR began, and 1999, the year of his death.